-That familiar countryside courtyard, the peppers that are hung from the entrance, the water, the large container that the kimchi is put in.
-The window through which the girl says hello to a worker.
-Everything about it is so familiar and reflected in every aspect of Chinese life.
+That familiar countryside yard, the peppers that are hung from the entrance, the water, the large container that the kimchi is put in, the window through which the girl looks at the red peppers put out to dry.
+Everything about it is familiar and reflected in every aspect of Chinese life.
 Are there chickens in the courtyard?
 There must be.

 Look at that kimchi.
-I feel like I can taste it.
+Can you just taste it?